Nef cones of projective bundles over surfaces and Seshadri constants: Main Results

-\end{proof} \begin{xrem} \rm Let $X$ be a smooth non-regular complex projective surface $X$, i.e., $ q = H^1(X,\mathcal{O}_X) $\\ $\neq 0$, and the closed cone of curves $\overline{\NE}(X)$ is a finite polyhedron generated by classes of irreducible curves.
-Examples of such surfaces $X$ include ruled surface over a smooth curve of genus greater than 0 with closed cone of curves generated by irreducible curve classes, very general abelian surfaces with Picard number 1, general surfaces with second Betti number $b_2 = 2$ etc. For any line bundle $L$ on such $X$, there exists non-split extension of the form
+\end{proof} \begin{xrem} \rm Let $X$ be a smooth irregular complex projective surface $X$, i.e., $ q = H^1(X,\mathcal{O}_X) $\\ $\neq 0$, and the closed cone of curves $\overline{\NE}(X)$ is a finite polyhedron generated by classes of irreducible curves.
+Examples of such surfaces $X$ include ruled surface over a smooth curve of genus greater than 0 with closed cone of curves generated by irreducible curve classes, very general abelian surfaces with Picard number 1, del Pezzo surfaces etc. Then there exists non-split extension of the form

 In this case, $E$ is a semistable bundle of rank 2 with vanishing discriminant.
-Moreover, for any positive integer $r$, the vector bundles of the forms $E^{\oplus r} \oplus L$ and $E^{\oplus r}$ are examples of semistable bundles of ranks $2r+1$ and $2r$ respectively with vanishing discriminant.
+Moreover, for any positive integer $r$, the vector bundles of the forms $E^{\oplus r} \oplus \mathcal{O}_C$ and $E^{\oplus r}$ are examples of semistable bundles of ranks $2r+1$ and $2r$ respectively with vanishing discriminant.
 In this way, one can produce examples of semistable bundles with vanishing discriminant of any rank on such $X$.